 We estimate our Medicare and Medicaid revenues using the latest available financial information, patient utilization data, government provided data and in accordance with applicable Medicare and Medicaid payment rules and regulations.
 The laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation and as a result, there is at least a reasonable possibility that recorded estimates will change by material amounts in the near term.
 Certain types of payments by the Medicare program and state Medicaid programs (e.g. Medicare Disproportionate Share Hospital, Medicare Allowable Bad Debts and Inpatient Psychiatric Services) are subject to retroactive adjustment in future periods as a result of administrative review and audit and our estimates may vary from the final settlements.
 Such amounts are included in accounts receivable, net, on our Consolidated Balance Sheets.
 The funding of both federal Medicare and state Medicaid programs are subject to legislative and regulatory changes.
 As such, we cannot provide any assurance that future legislation and regulations, if enacted, will not have a material impact on our future Medicare and Medicaid reimbursements.
-Adjustments related to the final settlement of these retrospectively determined amounts did not materially impact our results in 2011, 2010 or 2009.
-If it were to occur, each 1% adjustment to our estimated net Medicare revenues that are subject to retrospective review and settlement as of December 31, 2011, would change our after-tax net income by approximately \$2 million.
+Adjustments related to the final settlement of these retrospectively determined amounts did not materially impact our results in 2012, 2011 or 2010.
+If it were to occur, each 1% adjustment to our estimated net Medicare revenues that are subject to retrospective review and settlement as of December 31, 2012, would change our after-tax net income by approximately \$1 million.

 We provide care to patients who meet certain financial or economic criteria without charge or at amounts substantially less than our established rates.
 Because we do not pursue collection of amounts determined to qualify as charity care, they are not reported in net revenues or in accounts receivable, net.
-Our acute care hospitals provided charity care and uninsured discounts, based on charges at established rates, amounting to \$956 million, \$807 million and \$671 million during 2011, 2010 and 2009, respectively.
+See additional disclosure below in Charity Care and Uninsured Discounts in Acute Care Hospital Services for our estimated uncompensated care provided and estimated cost of providing uncompensated care.

 A portion of the accounts receivable at our acute care facilities are comprised of Medicaid accounts that are pending approval from third-party payers but we also have smaller amounts due from other miscellaneous payers such as county indigent programs in certain states.
 Our patient registration process includes an interview of the patient or the patient's responsible party at the time of registration.
 At that time, an insurance eligibility determination is made and an insurance plan code is assigned.
 There are various pre-established insurance profiles in our patient accounting system which determine the expected insurance reimbursement for each patient based on the insurance plan code assigned and the services rendered.
 Certain patients may be classified as Medicaid pending at registration based upon a screening evaluation if we are unable to definitively determine if they are currently Medicaid eligible.
 When a patient is registered as Medicaid eligible or Medicaid pending our patient accounting system records net revenues for the services provided to that patient based upon the established Medicaid reimbursement rates pending ultimate disposition of the patient's Medicaid eligibility.
 Based on general factors as discussed below in Provision for Doubtful Accounts, our acute care facilities make estimates at each financial reporting period to reserve for amounts that are deemed to be uncollectible.
 Such estimated uncollectible amounts related to Medicaid pending, as well as other accounts receivable payer classifications, are considered when the overall individual facility and company-wide reserves are developed.
-Adjustments related to the final determination of these accounts did not materially impact our results of operations in 2011, 2010 or 2009.
+Adjustments related to the final determination of these accounts did not materially impact our results of operations in 2012, 2011 or 2010.